-Weight – Royal Baby’s Heavy Steel Frame A Lot to Handle
+Weight – Royal Baby’s Heavy Steel Frame is A Lot to Handle

 With a heavy steel frame and heavy components, the Royal Baby Freestyle 3 14″ weighs in at 21.7 lbs with training wheels.
 That’s a lot of weight for a toddler to handle.

 When she first rode the Royalbaby, she had already been riding a pedal bike for about two months.
 She was confident in her skills, and also an aggressive rider.
 Although she couldn’t start the bike on her own, she honestly didn’t have much trouble riding the Royalbaby without the training wheels on flat surfaces.
 But hills quickly become problematic and fatigue is going to set in a lot more quickly.